Table of Contents

 Computer Upgrade King, or CUK, are well known for making high-end builds with an excellent choice of components, at very competitive prices.
 Their Sentinel Black is a gaming PC, but one that is very capable of photo and video editing and rendering.
-If you’re looking at the best computers for 4K photo editing, the Sentinel Black should definitely make it to your shortlist.

 The brain of the system is Intel’s eight-core, sixteen-thread Core i9-9900K, with a base frequency of 3.6GHz which can turbo up to 5GHz, and it’s liquid cooled to keep the temps low.
 It’s also complemented by Nvidia’s extremely powerful RTX 2080 Ti graphics card, with 11GB of GDDR6 memory.
 Everything sits on a Z390 chipset, which is excellent.